zacharyywong/zacharywong2023/AtlanticRecords/README.md

 Data Collection Method: Data/rankings are collected using Selenium/webscraping.

-Front-End Interactives/Graphics: Dynamic tables and graphs are located in the auto-generated Google Sheet.
+Front-End Interactives/Graphics: Dynamic tables and graphs are located in the auto-generated Google Sheet (if the charts display no data, it is due to a change in the most important songs for the day from the previous day.
+Use the table's drop-down menu to select a song from the updated list).

 Automation: The script is automated using cron jobs.